ctigaret/scipyen/README.md

 [^11]: Scipyen's console is based on [jupyter qtconsole](https://qtconsole.readthedocs.io/en/stable/index.html), and gives access to the "user workspace"[^7] and various modules (either part of Scipyen, or installed in your Python environment).
 To keep things "clean", the workspace viewer shows *only* the variables created since the start of the session.

 [^12]: For more extensive data plotting applications see [Veusz](https://veusz.github.io/), [SciDaVis](https://scidavis.sourceforge.net/), [LabPlot2](https://labplot.kde.org/), [XmGrace](https://plasma-gate.weizmann.ac.il/Grace/), and not least the venerable [GNU Plot](http://www.gnuplot.info/), in addition to a galaxy of [Python-based data visualization frameworks](https://www.google.com/search?q=data+visualization+in+python).
-Python-based visualization frameworks can be used from within Scipyen's console as long as they provide modules and extensions available to Scipyen's python environment (this typcially required their installation (sinside* the environment in which Scipyen is used).
+Python-based visualization frameworks can be used from within Scipyen's console as long as they provide modules and extensions available to Scipyen's python environment (this typcially required their installation (*inside* the environment in which Scipyen is used).

 [^13]: The scripts are written in Python language and can be located anywhere in the file system.
 They typically are meant to be used within a Scipyen session, and therefore may depend on modules and packages installed inside the virtual Python environment where Scipyen runs.
 Some scripts may use modules already loaded (or imported) in a Scipyen session, and available at the Scipyen console.
 Therefore, such scripts are **not guaranteed** to run in an independent Python session, although they can be written to enable this.